 Substitutions

-You can use a rotisserie chicken instead of the shredded chicken.
+You can use a rotisserie chicken instead of shredded chicken.
 You can also just use shredded chicken breasts.

 You can use brown rice instead of white.